Angel Investor Statistics – 15 Pieces Of Data

 (Source: American Angel Report)

-This is not surprising, as many angels began investing after having success as entrepreneurs themselves.
+This finding makes sense, as many angels transition to investing after achieving entrepreneurial success themselves.

-Early stage investing is often seen as a natural extension of the entrepreneurial ecosystem, as it allows experienced entrepreneurs to help new startups get off the ground.
-In addition to providing financial support, angels can also offer advice and mentorship to their portfolio companies.
+Early-stage investing represents a natural extension of the entrepreneurial ecosystem, enabling seasoned entrepreneurs to support new startups.
+Beyond financial backing, angels provide invaluable advice and mentorship to portfolio companies.

-As a result, they play an essential role in fostering innovation and promoting economic growth.
+They therefore play a crucial role in driving innovation and economic growth.

 About 22% of all angel investors are women